carlosfrias/apigee-opdk-temporary-remove-targets/README.md

 Role Variables
 --------------

-`temporary_move` must be defined with the following structure:
+`temporary_move` must be defined as a collection of objects with the following structure:

     temporary_move:
     - {